silenus092/AmpsConverter/Readme.md

 16. AVPpred: collection and prediction of highly effective antiviral peptides.
 17. PeptideDB database assembles all naturally occurring signalling peptides from animal source
 18. dbAMPv1.4, an integrated resource for exploring antimicrobial peptides
+19. Inverpred | is a specialized database of AMPs from invertebrates.
+20. Antifp | is an in silico method, which is developed to predict and design antifungal peptides
+21. ADAM | A Database of Anti-Microbial peptides
+22. AntiTbPred | Prediction of antitubercular peptides

 ## Collecting and Fitlering
 Strategies: